the-scouts/por/sphinx_source/chapter-2.rst

 e.
 Such services must be regarded as supplementary to, rather than a substitute for, formal attendance at the services of the individual's own form of religion.

 f.
-If a Beaver Scout, Cub Scout, Scout, Explorer Scout or Scout Network Member is not allowed, by reasons of the individual's own religious obligations, to attend acts of worship other than that of the individual's own faith, the Leader must make certain that those obligations are not compromised.
+If a Squirrel Scout, Beaver Scout, Cub Scout, Scout, Explorer Scout or Scout Network Member is not allowed, by reasons of the individual's own religious obligations, to attend acts of worship other than that of the individual's own faith, the Leader must make certain that those obligations are not compromised.

 Safeguarding Policy
 -------------------